Foie gras controversy: EU Scientific Committee on Animal Health and Welfare report (1998)

 The EU report notes that continued force feeding leads to early death of the animal, and the birds are typically slaughtered just at the point that mortality would drastically increase from the force feeding.
 In the studies it examined, "the mortality rate in force fed birds varies from 2% to 4% in the two week force feeding period compared with around 0.2% in comparable ducks".

-On the force feeding process, the EU committee examined several experiments carried out by INRA (Institut National de la Recherche Agronomique) to detect pain or distress by looking at blood hormones, and found that no definite conclusions can be drawn from these studies.
+On the force-feeding process, the EU committee examined several experiments carried out by INRA (Institut National de la Recherche Agronomique) to detect pain or distress by looking at blood hormones, and found that no definite conclusions can be drawn from these studies.
 Other studies looked at behavioral aversion to the feeding process and found that force fed ducks avoided the feeding pen when given a choice, whereas a majority of the control group not being force fed would enter the feeding pen voluntarily.
-Daily hand-feeding of ducks and geese is normally associated with a positive response by the animals towards the person feeding them.
-In contrast, the working group observed that ducks and geese in a pen kept away from their force feeder when he entered the room.
+Daily hand-feeding of ducks and geese is normally associated with a positive response by the animals towards the person feeding them; in contrast, the working group observed that ducks and geese in a pen kept away from their force feeder when he entered the room.
+Members of the committee observed and described how geese and ducks show "avoidance behaviour indicating aversion for the person who feeds them and the feeding procedure," but the committee noted a lack of conclusive scientific evidence on the aversion.
 In an unpublished pilot experiment by INRA, ducks in cages reportedly displayed less avoidance behaviour to the force feeder's visit than to the visit of a neutral person coming along the cages later.
 However, in the working group's own observations, "Ducks in cages had little opportunity to show avoidance but sometimes moved their heads away from the person who was about to force feed them."

 The report also recommends collection of additional data regarding the health of the animals, feeding methods, animal housing, and socio-economic factors.